 - Check your shoes regularly for any excess wear on the outside of the heel or for any rough spots within the lining.

 - Blisters, cuts and scratches should be cleansed with saline solution or antiseptic.
 Cover the wound with a sterile dressing and seek the advice from our podiatrist as soon as possible.

-- Self prescribed over-the-counter products such as, corn cures or corn pads can do more damage, as they are caustic-based.
+- Self prescribed over-the-counter products such as corn cures or corn pads should not be used as they can do more damage as they are caustic-based.

 - Picking at or aggravating corns and calluses can also cause infection.
 See our Podiatrist for the treatment of corns or calluses.

-- Inspect your feet daily for any sign of redness, swelling or pain.
+- It is very important to inspect your feet daily for any sign of redness, swelling or pain.
 If you detect anything unusual seek the opinion of our podiatrists as soon as possible.
 Regular visual foot checks are vital for foot health.

-- Diabetes Australia recommends that people with diabetes should visit a Podiatrist at least once every twelve months for a check up and maintenance.
+- Diabetes Australia recommends that people with diabetes should visit a Podiatrist at least once every 12 months for a check up and maintenance.